Road Trip Activities for Kids to Stop Boredom and Save Your Sanity

 Water Wow Books

 These activity books are the best!
 You just need to refill it with water to “draw” on the pages.
+You just fill the “pens” with water and draw.
 It reveals patterns that go away when the water dries.
+No mess!
+We take these to church.
+We love Water Wow and other Melissa & Doug products.
+They’re so well done and we’ve never gone wrong with this brand.

 Stainless Steel Water Bottle that Fits in the Cup Holder